fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Sql/v1.0.12/Get-AzureRmSqlDatabaseImportExportStatus.md

 # Get-AzureRmSqlDatabaseImportExportStatus

 ## SYNOPSIS
-Gets the details of an import or export of an ssSDS.
+Gets the details of an import or export of an Azure SQL Database.

 ## SYNTAX